praekelt/django-object-tools/README.rst

 Usage
 -----

-``django-object-tools`` itself doesn't do much in terms of providing useful object tools.
+``django-object-tools`` itself doesn't do much in terms of providing useful tools.
 Its purpose is to simplify creation and integration of custom tools delivered by other Django applications.
 To that end it takes care of the messy details like permissions and admin template integration so you can focus on the fun stuff.

 As an example lets create a tool allowing you to delete all objects.
 Yes this is a bit convoluted but it's a good toy example for illustration purposes.
 Have a look at `django-export <http://pypi.python.org/pypi/django-export>`_ and `django-order <http://pypi.python.org/pypi/django-order>`_ for examples of real world tools leveraging ``django-object-tools``.